 As a result of dwindling manufacturing and a poor economy, the city’s population has seen a steady decline for decades, with a population decrease of nearly 25% since 1990.
 Cleveland has the second-highest poverty rate of all the cities on our list, with 35% of the city’s population living below the poverty line, a figure 60% higher than the national average.

 High-paying jobs seem to be few and far between in Cleveland, where the median income is 52% below the national rate.
-While the cost of living isn’t as high in Cleveland as in other major cities, low incomes and high poverty mean residents are struggling, as evidenced by the fact that the homeownership rate is a mere 41.8% despite a median home price less than $70,000.
+While the cost of living isn’t as high in Cleveland as it is in other major cities, low incomes and high poverty mean residents are struggling, as evidenced by the fact that the homeownership rate is a mere 41.8% despite a median home price less than $70,000.

 Despite the fact that residents are leaving the city in droves, fewer workers isn’t making for more jobs; Cleveland’s unemployment rate is the highest on our list at 6.4%, almost 40% higher than the national rate.
 Given that only 16.3% of the population has a bachelor’s degree or better, part of the problem may be a lack of trained workers to draw in new business.